stephanme/cloud-helloworld/README.md

 # Building

 Needed environment variables for build:
-- SAP_CLOUD_SDK - path to SAP HANA Cloud SDK.
-Even though all hello world dependencies are standard APIs that are available on Maven Central, we reference them from the api folder provided as part of the SDK.
-Just to demonstrate how to reference the HANA cloud API.
 - PROXY_HOST, PROXY_PORT, SAP_CLOUD_ACCOUNT, SAP_CLOUD_USERNAME SAP_CLOUD_PASSWORD for
   running integration test in the cloud